 - Baked Zucchini Sticks

-Glazed Carrots Recipe
+Brown Sugar Glazed Carrots Recipe

-Turn to low and simmer for approximately 6 minutes.
+- Cover and reduce the heat and simmer for approximately 6 minutes.